stm32-hotspot/STM32CubeRF-Flow/README.md

     a) This is an example custom class that performs predefined RF Tests and will create a folder using the device's UID & a CSV file for each test.

-    > **Note:** Folder creation using the device's UID is supported only by the STM32WB.
+    > **Note:** Folder creation using the device's UID is supported by the STM32WB & STM32WBA.
 For the BlueNRG-LP, a folder with the name "unknown" will be created.

     b) An example of the test results for a NUCLEO-WB55 can be found under [test_results](test_results/test_results_0000bcf8).